camunda/camunda-docs-manual/content/installation/database-schema.md

 You can pass on the connection details to your database instance via parameters as described in the Liquibase documentation or [create a properties file](https://docs.liquibase.com/workflows/liquibase-community/creating-config-properties.html).

 Liquibase creates two additional tables to keep track of the changes that have been applied to your database.
-The `DATABASECHANGELOG` table keeps track of all applied changes, the `DATABASECHANGELOGLOCK` table prevents conflicts from concurrent updates on your database instance by multiple Liquibase instances.
+The `DATABASECHANGELOG` table keeps track of all applied changes.
+The `DATABASECHANGELOGLOCK` table prevents conflicts from concurrent updates on your database instance by multiple Liquibase instances.
 You can read more about it in the [Liquibase guide](https://www.liquibase.org/get-started/how-liquibase-works).

 As you create the tables externally via Liquibase, you have to configure the engine to **not** create tables at startup as well.
 Set the `databaseSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).